InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Patlet

-InnerSource as a term is circulating among employees.
-The usual explanation of "applying open source best practices inside an organisation" does not work well though with people lacking an open source background.
+The usual InnerSource explanation of "applying open source best practices inside an organisation" does not work well with people lacking an open source background.
 As a remedy the most important principles of InnerSource get published widely.

 ## Problem